Christie Vilsack was the keynote speaker at the 2016 GFSC & Leroy & Barbara Everson Symposium luncheon.

 To videw a video of the signing, visit:

 IOWA SEED ASSOCIATION & AGRIBUSINESS SHOWCASE & CONFERENCE

-Kathryn Hoemann, was named the Manjit Misra Outstanding Senior Scholar at the event.
+Haleigh Summers, was named the Manjit Misra Outstanding Senior Scholar at the event.
 She received $500 in addition to a $1,000 ISA scholarship.
-Brandon Miller was also awarded a $1,000 American Seed Trade Association scholarship, and Kathryn Hoemann was awarded the first $1,000 Bill Latham Scholarship.
+Catherine Leafstedt was awarded the $1,000 American Seed Trade Association scholarship, and Kathryn Hoemann was awarded the first $1,000 Bill Latham Scholarship.